1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The decline of the manual transmission (in the U.S.) has been decades in the making, but two factors are, ahem, accelerating its demise:

-Number one: Automatics, developed by firms such as Borg-Warner (BWA), ZF Friedrichshafen and Aisin, are getting more efficient, with up to nine gear ratios, allowing engines to run at the lowest, most economical speeds.
+Number one: Automatics are getting more efficient, with up to 10 gear ratios, allowing engines to run at the lowest, most economical speeds.
 Many Mazdas and some BMWs, among others, now score better fuel mileage with an automatic than with a stick.

 Number two: Among high-performance cars, such as Porsches, “automated” manual shifts are taking hold.
 They use electronics to control the clutch instead of your left foot.
 You can select the gears with paddles, or just let the computer take care of that, too.
-The result: Shifting is faster than even for the most talented clutch-and-stick jockey, improving the cars' acceleration numbers.
+The result: The computer shifts faster than even the most talented clutch-and-stick driver, improving the cars' acceleration numbers.
 Plus, the costs on these are coming down, and they can now be found in less-expensive sporty cars, such as the Golf GTI.

 Even the biggest of highway trucks are abandoning the clutch and stick for automatics, for fuel-efficiency gains and to attract drivers who won’t need to learn how to grind their way through 18-plus gears.